-It is critical to note that if the AISC approves Stage 1 of the project, all three stages will need to be completed.
-While Stage 1 will reduce qualifications, to allow ongoing delivery, there will initially be a need to share most of the existing units of competency across fewer qualifications (potentially leading to a short-term increase in available electives per qualification).
-Stage 2 will focus on streamlining units of competency by examining all electives and non-core imported units, which will result in a major reduction of units (likely between 25-40%).
+If the AISC approves Stage 1 of the project, desired outcomes will not be achieved unless all three stages are completed.
+While Stage 1 will reduce qualifications, to allow ongoing delivery, there will initially be a need to share most of the existing Units of Competency across fewer qualifications (potentially leading to a short-term increase in available electives per qualification).
+Stage 2 will focus on streamlining Units of Competency by examining all electives and non-core imported units, which will result in a major reduction of units (likely between 25-40%).
 Stage 3 will focus on the set of current qualifications that are associated with the retail/butcher meat sector, which has a highly varied employer grouping from large retailers and smallgoods manufacturers, through to local butcher operations.
 This will ensure that unintended consequences to apprenticeships and training in this area are minimised.
-This will also lead to a further reduction in qualifications.
+This will also lead to a further reduction in qualifications and units.